ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 # making the pulling down gesture to indicate fucking someone

+Emilio took a picture with Brent and yelled "lets take another, it looks like you have a penis on your face!", pointing at Brent's nose on the camera screen.

+Brent laughed painfully.
+As soon as he could, he edged away from the group of exchange students, towards the stairs at the back of the room.

 The other exchange students didn't seem to appreciate P.P.
 Hero's large collection of educational DVDs, displayed on shelves rising behind his living room staircase.
-Brent made his way up the warm, carpeted steps, trying appear thoughtful as he read the titles on the jewel cases.
-Below, the other exchange students were making exaggerated conversation around boiling hot pots full of squid and cabbage.
+Brent made his way up the warm, carpeted steps, trying appear thoughtful as he read the titles on the jewel cases: Megastructures, Man vs.
+Wild, How It's Made.

 At the top of the stairs, Brent entered the kitchen, nodding politely at a group of older Rotarians.
-They were smiling broadly at each other, standing just aside from a fierce beam of sunlight.
+They stood just aside from a fierce beam of sunlight, smiling broadly at each other.

 Hero was washing a knife at the sink.